 The Company believes that board independence is an important aspect of corporate governance and four members of its Board of Directors are independent.
 The Company has also currently separated the roles of Chief Executive Officer ("CEO") from that of Executive Chairman of the Board of Directors.
 Peter R. Metcalf serves as the Company's President and CEO, Warren B. Kanders serves as Executive Chairman of the Board of Directors, and Robert R. Schiller serves as Executive Vice Chairman of the Board of Directors.
 In addition, our independent directors hold periodically scheduled meetings, at which only independent directors are present.
-The Board of Directors believes that this leadership structure is appropriate for our Company following the closing of the acquisitions of Black Diamond Equipment and Gregory, given the size and scope of our business, the experience and active involvement of our independent directors and our corporate governance practices, which include regular communication with and interaction between and among the CEO, the Executive Chairman, the Executive Vice Chairman and the independent directors.
+The Board of Directors believes that this leadership structure is appropriate for our Company, given the size and scope of our business, the experience and active involvement of our independent directors and our corporate governance practices, which include regular communication with and interaction between and among the CEO, the Executive Chairman, the Executive Vice Chairman and the independent directors.